solo-io/workshops/gloo-mesh/README.md

   federation: {}
   meshes:
   - name: istiod-istio-system-cluster1
-    namespace: service-mesh-hub
+    namespace: gloo-mesh
   - name: istiod-istio-system-cluster2
-    namespace: service-mesh-hub
+    namespace: gloo-mesh
 EOF
 ```

-When we create the VirtualMesh and set the trust model to shared, Service Mesh Hub will kick off the process to unify the identity to a shared root.
+When we create the VirtualMesh and set the trust model to shared, Gloo Mesh will kick off the process to unify the identity to a shared root.

-First, Service Mesh Hub will create the Root CA.
+First, Gloo Mesh will create the Root CA.

-Then, Service Mesh Hub will use a Certificate Request (CR) agent on each of the clusters to create a new key/cert pair that will form an intermediate CA used by the mesh on that cluster.
+Then, Gloo Mesh will use a Certificate Request (CR) agent on each of the clusters to create a new key/cert pair that will form an intermediate CA used by the mesh on that cluster.
 It will then create a Certificate Request.

 ![Virtual Mesh Creation](images/virtualmesh-creation.png)

-Service Mesh Hub will sign the certificate with the Root CA. At that point, we want Istio to pick up the new intermediate CA and start using that for its workloads.
+Gloo Mesh will sign the certificate with the Root CA. At that point, we want Istio to pick up the new intermediate CA and start using that for its workloads.

-To do that Service Mesh Hub creates a Kubernetes secret called `cacerts` in the `istio-system` namespace.
+To do that Gloo Mesh creates a Kubernetes secret called `cacerts` in the `istio-system` namespace.

 You can have a look at the Istio documentation [here](https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/#plugging-in-existing-certificates-and-key) if you want to get more information about this process.